-Do I Qualify for the Earned Income Credit (EIC or EITC)?
+Do I Qualify for the Earned Income Tax Credit (EITC)?

-The Earned Income Credit (EIC), or Earned Income Tax Credit (EITC), is a refundable tax credit aimed at helping families with $51,567 or less of earned income.
-The Earned Income Credit will reduce the taxes you owe and will even be refunded to you if you owe no tax.
+The Earned Income Tax Credit (EITC), is a refundable tax credit aimed at helping families with low to moderate earned income.
+If you work, let the EITC work for you!
+The Earned Income Tax Credit will reduce the taxes you owe and will even be refunded to you if you do not owe taxes on your return.

-- The Earned Income Credit lifted about 6.6 million people (including 3.3 million children) out of poverty in 2011.
+- The Earned Income Tax Credit lifts over 6 million people (including over 3 million children) out of poverty each year.

-- Only about 80% of taxpayers who are eligible for the Earned Income Credit claim it.
+Only about 80% of taxpayers who are eligible for the Earned Income Tax Credit claim it.
 Don't miss out on the money you deserve!

-Maximum Adjusted Gross Income for the EIC for Tax Year 2013
+Maximum Adjusted Gross Income for the EITC for Tax Year 2014

 |Before you start the EICucator, you may want to make sure your income is not over the maximum: